Common questions

 What information should I prepare before starting?

-How does the map and budget slider work?
+How does the map and search-area slider work?

 Do I still need to do offline search steps?